Aldermen hear about 'dogs at large'

 The board discussed looking into hiring an animal control person to help with the issue and is going to take a closer look at the ordinance.

-In the mean time, if any person has an issue with a dog at large please report the problem to City Hall or the Police Department.
+In the meantime, if anyone has an issue with a dog at-large, please report the problem to City Hall or the Police Department.

-Three public hearings were set for June 12, at 5:15 p.m. a permit for tattooing and tattoo shop use in the central business district will be discussed, at 5:20 p.m. provisions related to off premises advertising at athletic fields and the city pool will be addressed, and then at 5:25 p.m., a request for a special use permit for a tattoo and piercing parlor at 12 N. Mine La Motte Ave. will be discussed.
+Three public hearings were set for June 12 at 5:15 p.m.: for a permit for tattooing and tattoo-shop use in the central business district; provisions related to off-premises advertising at athletic fields and the city pool; and \a request for a special use permit for a tattoo and piercing parlor at 12 N. Mine La Motte Ave.

 The board also approved a purchase request for more block hours from Zobrio in the amount of $7,125.